shegue77/PyEducate/docs/FAQ.md

 **Q: I get an error when starting the server.
 What should I do?**
 A:
 1. Ensure Python is installed and added to PATH.
 2. Install all required dependencies (`pip install -r requirements.txt`).
-3. Check logs (stored in `%APPDATA%` on Windows or your OS equivalent)
+3. Check logs (stored in `%APPDATA%` on Windows or your OS equivalent).
-4. Try run as administrator (assuming you have admin privileges)
+4. Try run as administrator (assuming you have admin privileges).
+5. See how to report issues & bugs **[here](CONTRIBUTING.md#reporting-bugs)**.

 **Q: The client doesn’t connect to the server.**
 A:
-- Make sure the server is running first.
+- Make sure the server is running.
+- Verify the IP address and port are correctly configured.
 - Make sure you are **not** on mobile hotspot or a guest network.
 - Check that both are on the same local network.
-- Verify the IP address and port are correctly configured.
-- Verify your firewall is correctly configured
+- Verify your firewall is correctly configured.
-- Check logs (stored in `%APPDATA%` on Windows or your OS equivalent)
+- Check logs (stored in `%APPDATA%` on Windows or your OS equivalent).
-- Try run as administrator (assuming you have admin privileges)
+- Try run as administrator (assuming you have admin privileges).
+- Report any bugs or issues See how to report issues & bugs **[here](CONTRIBUTING.md#reporting-bugs)**.

 ---